jennie6151/travel-site/README.md

 <a name="overview"></a>
 ## Overview
 ### What is this website for?
-This is a site that calls on the Google Maps API and the Google Places API to allow users to search for their next holiday destination.
+This is a site that calls on the Google Maps API and the Google Places API to allow users to search for their holiday and travel needs.

 ### What does this website do?
 This website is motivated by the brief provided by [The Code Institute](https://codeinstitute.net/) and uses the criteria supplied.
 It was imperative that I create a site that helps users to:
-* Select a destination city
+* Select a destination country/city
 * Find tourist attractions
 * Find accommodation
 * Find bars and restaurants